forcedotcom/postman-salesforce-apis/install-with-app.md

 [Back to main page](README.md)

-# Installing via the Postman API Network with the Desktop App
+# Installing with the Postman Desktop App

 This is the recommended installation option because it is the fastest to set up and doesn’t require changes on your Salesforce org.